UPDATED JANUARY 2025

 a 10-seat Piper Pa31 Chieftain to supplement the Air New Zealand Friendship

 service.
-This was the beginning of the end as one by one the Friendships were
+This was the beginning of the end of Oamaru's Air New Zealand Friendship service as Friendships were gradually retired.

 For